 What is Central Visitation Program?

-Founded in 1993 by family law attorneys and members of Central Presbyterian Church, Central Visitation Program is dedicated to strengthening familial bonds for low-income families.
-The organization offers supervised visitation, exchanges, and parenting support, addressing the financial barriers that often prevent access to these essential services.
-With three established locations in Denver, Brighton, and Aurora, the program has expanded its footprint significantly since its inception.
-It also provides parenting classes to both clients and the wider community, alongside child welfare supervised parenting time services across the Denver metro area and to external jurisdictions.
+Founded in 1993 by family law attorneys and members of Central Presbyterian Church, Central Visitation Program is dedicated to strengthening familial bonds for low-income families through supervised visitation, exchanges, and parenting support.
+The non-profit organization addresses the critical need for affordable supervised parenting time, a service often out of reach for families facing financial hardship.
+With established locations in Denver, Brighton, and Aurora, the program has grown to serve a wider community, offering essential parenting classes and child welfare supervised parenting time services across the Denver metro area and beyond.

 How much funding has Central Visitation Program raised?